 In general, these are my main recommended areas to focus on for internet marketing of software products and solutions:

 Q: I'm working in an IT services company.
-Right now the market is very bad due to the Recession.
+Right now the market is very slow for us.
 I would like some tips for marketing: How can I capture clients in this period?

-First, focus on building relationships with your top customers (they are your best prospects for future sales) and understand how the recession is impacting them and their needs.
+First, focus on building relationships with your top customers (they are your best prospects for future sales) and understand how the market environment is impacting them and their needs.

 Second, make sure your messaging includes a clear short-term ROI or immediate business benefit to your customers.
-In slow economic times, customers are focused on spending to meet their immediate needs only.
+When business is slow, customers are focused on spending to meet their immediate needs only.
 Anything else is a "nice to have" and is likely to be postponed until business is better.

-For more ideas for cost-effective software marketing in the economic downturn, check out this article on marketing in a recession.
+For more ideas for cost-effective software marketing in a slow market, check out this article.

 Q: What do you think is the likelihood of a SaaS model hybrid, single tenant, single instance software (customized per client) being successful in the enterprise marketplace?